My Review of LifeStraw’s New Water Filter Pitcher

 Isn't there a good quality water filter pitcher that's made of glass?

 I've been asked this question a lot, and the answer has always been no, none that I would recommend.

-The LifeStraw Home glass water filter pitcher was officially launched in March 2019 via Kickstarter and will be ready to ship sometime in May.
+The LifeStraw Home glass water filter pitcher was officially launched in March 2019 via Kickstarter.

 You might be familiar with LifeStraw.
 They've been making personal water filtration devices for years.
 Everybody in my family got one as a Christmas gift one year so we'd all be prepared for emergencies.